-I was 10 and my brother had only just turned 12.
+That summer I was ten and my brother had just turned twelve.
 Even though we'd been living in this town for over a year we were still considered newcomers, or better yet outsiders.
 We had each made a few friends during the school year but they faded away as soon as the dismissal bell sounding the start of summer vacation stopped ringing.
-So it was the two of us together, stuck with each other for lack of a better option.
+So it was the just two of us, stuck with each other for lack of a better option.

-The first part our journey was the long walk across the parking lot.
-The hot tar was rapidly cooling as the sun retreated further behind the threatening thunder heads.
+We walked quickly across the parking lot.
+The hot tar was rapidly cooling as the sun retreated further behind the threatening storm clouds.
 We trudged silently past the deserted playground and vacant tennis courts.
-My brother silently scanned the clouds while chewing his lower lip.
+My brother nervously scanned the sky while chewing his lower lip.
 A decision had to be made.
-Do we walk all the way through town and along the highway to get home adding at least another half hour to our walk or do we take the short cut through the woods?
-He turned left at the end of the parking lot indicating we were to take the short cut.
+Should we walk all the way through town and along the highway to get home or cut over half the distance by taking the short cut through the woods?
+My brother turned left at the end of the parking lot.
+We were taking the shortcut.

 I looked at him and he at me.
 I saw my own fear reflected in his eyes.
-He ordered me to walk beside him so the two of us side by side presented a united front.
+He ordered me to walk beside him so the two of us would present a united front.
 I saw his resolve harden, the swallowing back of his fear, and the brave front he desperately tried to cultivate slide into place.
-He nodded silently at me and I nodded just as silently back.
-He mouthed we would step through the opening on three.
+He nodded silently at me and I nodded silently back.
+He mouthed we would step through the opening together on the count three.
 First one finger, then two, and after the briefest of hesitation his third finger came up.
-We locked eyes and nodded again, this time in unison, and stepped through the gap in the trees and into the woods.
+We locked eyes nodding again in unison and stepped through the gap in the trees and into the woods.

-The dim afternoon light we had grown accustomed to grew darker still and the sounds of the neighborhood behind us faded away as the silence of the trees engulfed us.
-The only sound to be heard now was the distant patter of raindrops pelting the forest canopy.
-We stood stock still for several seconds letting our eyes get accustomed to the murky darkness.
-As soon as our eyes had adjusted enough to take in our surrounds we began to glance quickly left and right, forward and behind.
-We saw nothing more sinister then the fading afternoon sky through the opening behind us, trees to our right and left, and the thin dirt path leading forward.
+The dim afternoon light we had grown accustomed to grew darker still as the silence of the trees engulfed us.
+The only sound to be heard now was the distant patter of raindrops pelting the wood's canopy.
+We stood stock still for several seconds letting our eyes get used to the murky darkness.
+As soon as our eyes had adjusted enough to take in our surroundwings we took a good look around us.
+We saw nothing more sinister then the fading afternoon sky through the opening behind us, trees to our right and left, and a thin dirt path leading forward.

-We stood rooted to the ground unable to move.
+We both stopped suddenly, almost falling over each other, then stood rooted to the ground unable to move.
 Our eyes opened as wide as can be as fear took hold and we both began to tremble.
 Before us stood, or rather floated, a women dressed entirely in white.
-She wore a Victorian style dress with only the tops of her button up shoes visible below the hem.
+She wore an all white Victorian style dress with only the tops of her button up shoes visible below the hem.
 Her feet hovered a scant 3 inches above the ground.
 She had a basket of flowers draped on her left forearm, all of them white.
-In her right hand she held an open book, also glaringly absent of color.
-She was looking down at the book when we encountered her but raised her head as we came to a jarring stop immediately before her.
+In her right hand she held an open book and appeared to be reading it.
+She was looking down at the book when we encountered her but raised her head when we came to a jarring stop immediately before her.

-What I saw then as her face tipped up has haunted me ever since, reappearing in countless nightmares and causing numerous sleepless nights.
+What I saw then, as her face tipped up, has haunted me ever since, reappearing in countless nightmares and the cause of numerous sleepless nights.
 As the woman tilted her head up we noticed her eyes.
-Two white glowing orbs completely devoid of color.
+Two glowing orbs completely devoid of color.

-We both let out an audible sigh of relief and walked, albeit quickly, across the highway and entered our quiet normal appearing subdivision.
-The memory of what we had seen stayed fresh on my mind all that night.
+The memory of what we had seen stayed fresh on my mind the whole evening.
 I wanted to talk to my brother about it but he purposely avoided me.
-I didn't get a chance that night to share with him my thoughts on what we had been through earlier that afternoon.
-I went to bed that night uncertain of what I had seen and if it had all really happened, unsure I could trust my memory.
+I didn't get to share with him my thoughts on what we had been through earlier that afternoon.
+I went to bed really early, exhausted from the loss of adrenaline and the run through the woods.
+But although I was beyond tired it was several hours before I felt calm enough to sleep.
 My brother and I never spoke of what we saw that day.